Mithreindeir/Reverset/Readme.md

 Reverset is a lightweight portable reverset engineering and binary analysis tool.
 No external dependencies, written completely in C.

-## Why?
-I wanted to make a user friendly simple reverse engineering tool that was focused specifically on x86 / x86 64 instead of sacrificing quality analysis by being over general to support many different architectures.
-Currently still very in development.

 # Features

 * x86 disassembler